chainskills/resumeum/README.md

 ## Step 3.
 Start your Ethereum node

-Start testrpc or your private chain with a set of predefined accounts and an initial balance:
+Start testrpc or your private chain.
+We added a script at the root of the project that starts a testrpc instance with 3 predefined accounts.

 ```
 $ ./starttestrpc.sh
 ```

-The accounts are the private keys not the public keys (addresses) that you will use to submit your transactions.

-The first account will be the **coinbase**, the default account used to start your node and the contract owner.
+The first account will be the **coinbase**, the account that will deploy the contracts.

 ## Step 4.
 Configure your project

-Edit the file "truffle.js" and set the port number according to your Ethereum node.
+If you didn't use the `starttestrpc.sh` script and started your own private chain instead, you should edit the `truffle.js` file and set the port number according to your Ethereum node.

 ## Step 5.
 Test your project